 A good PT won’t just treat the symptom.
 They’ll assess your movement patterns, identify contributing biomechanical factors, and give you a corrective exercise program to prevent recurrence.

 Want to reduce your injury risk in the first place?
 Great technique is your best protection.
-Pickleland offers clinics and coaching in Austin to help players of all levels develop proper mechanics that protect the body long-term.
+Pickleland’s indoor pickleball courts in Austin offer clinics and coaching in Austin to help players of all levels develop proper mechanics that protect the body long-term.
 Combine good technique with regular PT check-ins, and you’ll be playing for decades.